 The Amex Hilton Cards are adding the following perks:

-- The Hilton Surpass and Hilton Aspire will earn 12x Honors points at US supermarkets on eligible purchases (no cap on earning) (May through July 2020)
+The Hilton Honors American Express Surpass® Card and Hilton Honors American Express Aspire Card will earn 12x Honors points at US supermarkets on eligible purchases (no cap on earning) (May through July 2020)

 - The Hilton Aspire Card $250 Hilton resort credit can be used towards eligible purchases at US restaurants, including takeout and delivery (June through August 2020)